DimitriGeelen/lan-scanner-tool/README.md

 │   └── index.html          # Main web interface page
 ```

-## Notes
+## Security Notes

-- The scan operation may take some time depending on the network size
+- Port scanning may trigger security alerts or be blocked by firewalls
+- Some networks may have restrictions on Nmap usage
+- The tool should be used responsibly and only on networks you have permission to scan
-- Administrator privileges may be required for network operations and Nmap installation
+- Administrator privileges may be required for certain scan types
-- The tool works best on Linux/Ubuntu systems but can be adapted for other platforms

 ## License